microsoftarchive/iot-journey/README.md

 ## What

 We will be constructing an IoT solution hosted in Azure.
+Our focus will be on problems related to the back-end architecture, such as:
+- high-scale event ingestion
+- event stream processing
+- facilitation of analysis

 We will be using the same tools and services that are available to you.
 Instead of a single final snapshot of our source code, we'll be sharing the history and intermediate [releases][].
 We'll grow the _reference implementation_ (our fancy name for an end-to-end sample) over time; responding to new business requirements and taking advantage of new services as they are released.